COGSLLC/civicjournal-time/ROLLUP.md

 ### 1. Overview & Purpose

-The rollup mechanism is responsible for grouping, aggregating, and hierarchically folding raw “leaf” events (deltas) into progressively coarser epochs (minutes → hours → days → …).
-Its goals are:
+The rollup mechanism is responsible for grouping, aggregating, and hierarchically folding raw “leaf” events (deltas) into progressively coarser epochs (e.g., minutes → hours → days → …).
+Its primary goals are:

-1. Ensure every raw change (leaf) is eventually committed into a Merkle‐rooted “page” at Level 0.
+1. **Immutable Storage**: Ensure every raw change (leaf) is committed into a Merkle-rooted “page” at Level 0.
-2. Automatically aggregate Level N pages into Level N+1 when either:
+2. **Automatic Aggregation**: Aggregate Level N pages into Level N+1 when either:
-   • The number of items (size) in a page reaches a configured threshold, or
+   - The number of items in a page reaches `max_items_per_page` threshold, or
-   • The page’s age (as measured from its creation timestamp to the triggering leaf’s timestamp) exceeds a configured maximum.
+   - The page's age exceeds `max_page_age_seconds`
-3. Discard any empty pages (pages that contain no content) to save storage.
+3. **Efficient Storage**: Discard empty pages (pages with no content) to save storage.
-4. Propagate a “net patch” or page hash (plus window metadata) upward into the next level’s active page, recursively.
+4. **Hierarchical Propagation**: Propagate page hashes or net patches upward into parent pages, maintaining cryptographic links.
-5. Record, for each finalized page, the time window it covers, Merkle root (or net state map), and first/last child references to enable forward/backward reconstruction.
+5. **Verifiable History**: Record time windows, Merkle roots, and references to enable forward/backward reconstruction and verification.

 ---